-Java Agent 5.8 requires the WebSocket protocol to communicate with AM.
+Java Agents 5.8.1 requires the WebSocket protocol to communicate with AM.
 Both the Java container and the network infrastructure must support the WebSocket protocol.

 Refer to your network infrastructure and Java container documentation for more information about WebSocket support.

-If you are upgrading from a version earlier than 5, Java Agent 5 introduced notable changes in the configuration.
+If you are upgrading from a version earlier than 5, Java Agents 5 introduced notable changes in the configuration.
 For example, they dropped support for JAAS, and require you to enable a new property if you are not using the AM UI as the login page.
-For more information about changes introduced in Java Agent 5, refer to the Java Agent 5 Release Notes.
+For more information about changes introduced in Java Agents 5, refer to the Java Agents 5 Release Notes.

 2.3.
 Java Requirements

-Java agents run in a Java container, and require a Java Development Kit.
+Java Agents run in a Java container, and requires a Java Development Kit.

 ForgeRock supports customers using the following Java versions.
 ForgeRock recommends the most recent Java update, with the latest security fixes.